 Charlotte Talks: Fake News Runs Laps Around The Facts On Social Media

-A recent study tracked the speed of misinformation online compared to the slow pace of setting the record straight.
+A new study tracked the speed of misinformation online compared to the slow pace of setting the record straight.
 Why do we so easily believe "fake news?"
-This show originally aired March 13, 2018.

 “A lie gets halfway around the world before the truth can put its shoes on.”
 That’s never been more true in the era of weaponized social media.
 An exhaustive study of misinformation on Twitter found that “fake news” spread six times faster than the truth, and reached far more people.